AndyDeng336462/AAE1001-w1-group-member-/README.md

 # Solution:

+##SCENARIO 1: Capacity can increase by the unit of 1)

 Step1: From the powerpoint we can simply get the equation and the first thing we need to do is to separate the domain.

 Step2: We notice that when the number of passengers per flight goes greater than 300, the aircraft need to be equiped with 4 engines, so we first roughly divide this function into 2 parts: x≤300 and x≥300